CVOR Travel Nurse Jobs in Indiana

 Why Take CVOR Travel Nurse Jobs in Indiana?

 Start with the practical part: Indiana is an NLC compact state, so a traveler holding a compact license can step into an Indiana assignment without waiting on a separate license application.
-That speed matters in CVOR, because cardiac programs tend to have urgent needs tied to case volume, a staff departure, or a program expansion — and a compact license means you can say yes fast.
+That matters in CVOR because the openings are usually urgent.
+Case volume jumps, a staff member leaves, a program expands, and the facility needs someone who can say yes fast, which is exactly what a compact license lets you do.
 Indianapolis sits at the center of the state’s cardiac care, with large academic medical centers and cardiac surgery programs that keep open-heart volume steady through every season.
 Heart disease remains a leading driver of demand across the Midwest, which keeps Indiana’s CVOR contracts coming without the seasonal dips that hit smaller specialties.

 What a Typical CVOR Assignment Looks Like in Indiana

-Most Indiana CVOR contracts run about 13 weeks with options to extend, and you’ll typically circulate or scrub open-heart cases on a day-shift block with call layered on top.
-The case mix leans toward coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the bigger Indianapolis academic programs running the widest variety.
-Expect a quick orientation — facilities hire CVOR travelers who can walk in, pick up the surgeon cards and pump protocols fast, and start carrying their share of cases almost right away.
+Indiana CVOR contracts generally run about 13 weeks with options to extend, and the shape is familiar: circulate or scrub open-heart cases on a day-shift block, take call on top.
+Coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures fill the schedule, with the bigger Indianapolis academic programs running the widest variety.
+Orientation won’t drag on.
+Facilities hire CVOR travelers who can pick up the surgeon cards and pump protocols quickly and start carrying their share of cases almost right away, and that’s the expectation you should walk in with.

-Call comes with the territory in CVOR, and Indiana is no exception — cardiac emergencies don’t keep business hours.
-Most contracts carry call on top of your scheduled shifts, and that callback pay adds real money to your weekly total (more on the specifics in the FAQs below).
+Call comes standard in CVOR, Indiana included; cardiac emergencies don’t keep business hours.
+Most contracts carry call on top of your scheduled shifts, and that callback pay lands as real money on the week (more on the specifics in the FAQs below).
 The day-to-day is high-acuity and detail-driven.
 You’re running the sterile field in a room packed with specialized equipment, locked in with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
 When something gets complicated, the whole room leans on the OR team to stay a step ahead.
 If that’s where you do your best work, Indiana has plenty of it.

 CVOR Travel Nurse Pay in Indiana

 CVOR is one of the better-paying lanes in travel nursing, and Indiana holds its own.
-The mix of technical complexity, call requirements, and steady facility demand keeps rates strong.
+Technical complexity, call requirements, and steady facility demand keep rates strong.
 Based on current market data, weekly pay for CVOR travel nurses generally lands in the $2,500 to $3,350 per week range, with the exact number driven by facility, call structure, shift, and your experience level.
 Contracts with heavy call at the busiest Indianapolis cardiac programs tend to push toward the top of that range.
-And here’s the Indiana wrinkle: the lower cost of living in several metros means your tax-free housing stipend stretches further than it would in a pricier coastal market, so the take-home often works out better than the gross alone suggests.
+And the Indiana wrinkle works in your favor: the lower cost of living in several metros means your tax-free housing stipend stretches further than it would in a pricier coastal market, so the take-home often works out better than the gross alone suggests.

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — the taxable rate, the stipends, the call structure — so you’re looking at real numbers for the actual contract instead of a generic average.
+Keep in mind that pay moves with the market and the season; the range above is a starting reference, not a promise.
+Your Junxion recruiter reviews the complete package with you before you commit, covering the taxable rate, the stipends, and the call structure, so you’re looking at real numbers for the actual contract instead of a generic average.
 Here’s what a Junxion CVOR package in Indiana usually includes:

 • Health, dental, and vision insurance